Pattern Rigidity and the Hilbert-Smith Conjecture

 We are now in a position to prove the following.

-\begin{theorem} Let $(X, d, \mu )$ be an Ahlfors regular metric measure space such that $X$ is a homology manifold and $dim_H(X) < dim_h(X) +2$, where $dim_H$ is the Hausdorff dimension and $dim_h$ is the homological dimension.
-Then $(X, d, \mu )$ does not admit an effective $Z_{(p)}$-action by quasiconformal maps, where $Z_{(p)}$ denotes the $p$-adic integers.
-Hence any finite dimensional locally compact group acting effectively on $(X, d, \mu )$ by quasiconformal maps is a Lie group. \end{theorem}
+\begin{theorem} Let $(X , d, \mu )$ be a connected, doubling, Ahlfors regular compact metric measure space.
+Further suppose that $X$ is a $\Z_p$-cohomology manifold for all $p$; and $1 \leq dim_{haus}(X) < dim_h(X) +2$, where $dim_{haus}$ is the Hausdorff dimension and $dim_h$ is the homological dimension.
+Then $(X, d, \mu )$ does not admit an effective $Z_{(p)}$-action by {\bf uniform} quasi-symmetric maps, where $Z_{(p)}$ denotes the $p$-adic integers.
+Hence any finite dimensional locally compact group acting effectively on $(X, d, \mu )$ by uniform quasi-symmetric maps is a Lie group. \end{theorem}

-{\bf Proof:} Suppose not.
-Let $K = Z_{(p)}$ be the compact group of $p$-adic integers acting effectively on $X$ by quasiconformal maps.
-For $g \in K$, let $C(g)$ be its quasiconformal constant.
-Let $U_i = \{ g \in K, C(g) \leq i\}$.
-Then $K = \bigcup_i U_i$ is the union of a countable family of closed sets whose union is G. By the Baire category theorem there is some $U_C$ with nonempty interior.
-Translating by an element $h$ of $K$ in $U_C$, we may assume that $U_c$ (for some $c$ depending on $C$ and the quasiconformal constant of $h$) contains the identity.
-But any neighbourhood of the identity in $K$ contains an isomorphic copy of $K$.
-Hence we have an action of $K$ (replacing the original group by the isomorphic copy contained in the above neighborhood of the identity) on $(X, d, \mu )$ by {\it uniformly} $c$-quasiconformal maps.
-Henceforth $K$ will denote this new copy of $K$ acting by {\it uniformly} $c$-quasiconformal maps.
+{\bf Proof:} Let $K = Z_{(p)}$ be the compact group of $p$-adic integers acting effectively on $X$ by uniform quasi-symmetric maps.